PoldervaartS/traffic_detection/readme.md

 ## To test:
 - bunch of packages: `todo` just install whatever is missing for now
-- ROS is stupid old and is mostly python2.
-- God there was a lot of code that needed to be rewritten into python 2
 - CFG files need tweaking to work correctly for inference.
 THis is just the nature of how it works.
 - If using darknet rather than tensorflow, it imports an obj.data file, which can be set.
 	- See: [this link](https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects), scroll to step 3.